vishvas-git/customer-management/README.md

-# customer-management API (with simple CRUD Operations using H2 DB)
+# customer-management API (with basic CRUD Operations using H2 DB)